idlist/npm-san-check/README.md

 **-p**, **--package**: Specify the location of the package file, relative to current working directory.
 Default to `package.json`.

 **-r**, **--registry**: Specify the URL of the registry.
 Default to npm registry.

+**--proxy**: Specify the proxy server when checking the update.

+- Environment variables `HTTP_PROXY` and `HTTPS_PROXY` are also considered, so it's not necessary to use this option if those variables have been set.

 ## License